tushark88/travel-reopening/public/data/FI_domestic.md

 Domestic travel is possible with observed COVID–19 health and safety guidelines.
 All travel must be avoided when ill.

-Selected internal border controls have been abolished.
+Selected internal border controls have been removed.
 These include:

 - The land border between Finland and Norway
 - Air traffic and regular ferry services between Finland and Norway, Denmark, Iceland, Estonia, Latvia, and Lithuania